cribbles/array_each_count/README.md

 * It should accept a block, call the block on each element of _self_, and return a count of each unique return value.

+* It should raise an exception if both arguments and a block are provided.

 ## Examples

 Given an array _cities_: